postmanlabs/labs-docs/src/pages/docs/getting-started/postman-profile.md

 * An **About Me** section
 * A **Highlights** section with pinned elements
 * An **Activity** feed with a chronological list of your public activities
+* All the public APIs, collections, and workspaces you've created, across all your teams

 <img alt="A Postman user's public profile" src="https://assets.postman.com/postman-docs/v10/public-profile-overview-v10.jpg" width="1000px"/>